futel/asteriskserver/README.md

 Delete the assets* volume which was attached to futel-prod-back.

-remove snapshots of futel-prod-back except for most recent
+Remove snapshots of futel-prod-back except for most recent.

 - test that prod outgoing calls work
 - test that prod incoming call to incoming line works